 Drug addiction is at an all-time high…with no end in sight.

-According to the National Survey on Drug Use and Health (NSDUH), 21.5 million American adults battled with substance abuse.
-Many started at 12 years old!
-And a recent study by the Addiction Center shows that 100 people die every day from drug.
+According to the National Survey on Drug Use and Health (NSDUH), 21.5 million American adults battled with drug abuse, many starting at 12 years old.
+And a recent study by the Addiction Center shows that 100 people die every day from drugs.
+This rate has tripled in the past 20 years!

 “You have an entire generation that’s growing up with lower self-esteem then previous generations…We’re seeing an increase in suicide rates.
 We’re seeing an increase in accidental deaths due to drug overdoses.
 We’re seeing more and more kids dropping out of school or taking leave of absence due to depression – unheard of!
 This is really bad!”